The 'Best of Both Worlds' Rule of Retirement Spending

 If you don't, you risk your investments not keeping up with inflation, which is a real possibility given that retirement can easily last 20, if not 30 years.

-By adding potential growth to the mix, you may achieve better long-term returns, keeping your money's buying power in step with inflation.
+By adding potential growth to the mix, you might achieve better long-term returns, keeping your money's buying power in step with inflation.
 That's what the "Best of Both Worlds" approach to retirement spending gives you.

 It also gives your portfolio time to recover if markets go south, helping avoid the sequence-of-returns risk.
 That occurs when your portfolio takes a hit early in your retirement, reducing the amount you have to live on later.

-Plus, you're in the driver's seat.
+You're also in the driver's seat.
 If you need more or less, you can adjust your spending rate with this flexible withdrawal rule.

 Live off the returns and keep your balance growing